 Here are some of the special features that set Funnelytics apart from its competitors:

 - The Funnelytics Vault

-For a measly $47, users of Funnelytics Pro can get lifetime access to funnel templates developed by some of the most experienced and successful funnel marketers in the world.
+Users of Funnelytics Pro can get lifetime access to funnel templates developed by some of the most experienced and successful funnel marketers in the world.
 No matter the type or size of your business, the funnels you are likely to create will almost certainly be similar to one or more of the templates in the Funnelytics Vault.

 - The Drag and Drop Tool

 The whole Funnelytics interface is drag-and-drop with icons for each of the different levels of a typical sales funnel, such as sales page, webinar, opt-in, blog post, and thank you pages.
 If you like, you can add more icons for further personalization of your funnel.

 There is also a section for traffic sources such as Facebook, email, guest blog posts, and another for actions that represent the steps you would like prospects to eventually take.

 To create a funnel, choose a traffic source such as Facebook and go to the Pages section, pick the icons you want and drag them into the project.
 The pages will arrange themselves in the order that you drag them in.
 Arrows will show how the icons are linked to each other.

 When using Funnelytics you are either in Funnel Mapping mode or Analyze mode.
 The former is both in the Basic and Pro versions of the program while the latter is only in the Pro version.